gdlimbani/TF_AZ_ROLE_AKS_Deply_Services/README.md

     - Azure Container Storage Contributor
     - Azure Kubernetes Service Contributor Role
     - Storage Account Contributor
-* For storaing the terraform state, we use storage container from Azure storage account.
+* For storing the terraform state, we use storage container from Azure storage account.
 This storage account needs access for creating the tfstate file and writing , modifying it when terraform apply, terraform destroy commands are executed from jenkins pipeline.